Gold subscribers on portal.pfsense.org have access to our Automatic Configuration Backup Service, AutoConfigBackup.

 Make sure you have a unique hostname and domain set on the System -> General Setup page.
 The configurations are stored by FQDN (hostname + domain), so you must make sure each firewall you are backing up has a unique FQDN, otherwise the system cannot differentiate between multiple installations.

 The service is configured under Diagnostics -> AutoConfigBackup.
 On the Settings tab, fill in your portal.pfsense.org username and password, and enter an encryption password.
+The username is the login name created when purchasing your subscription, not the e-mail address.
 You should use a long, complex password to ensure your configuration is secure.
 It is very important to store this encryption key somewhere off of your firewall - if you lose it, it will be impossible to restore your configuration if you lose the hard drive in your firewall.
 We retain only encrypted configurations, which are useless without your encryption password.

 Make a change to force a configuration backup, such as editing and saving a firewall or NAT rule, then clicking Apply Changes.
 Visit the Diagnostics -> AutoConfigBackup screen, and you will be shown the Restore tab, which will list your available backups along with the page that made the change (where available).